animatlabs/animatlabs.github.io/_drafts/2026-03-23-htmx-dotnet.md

 });
 ```

-Workflow runs on a background task. `ChannelEventSink` buffers step events.
-The main loop reads and pushes HTML fragments.
-When the channel completes, we send `done` then `close` -- the `close` event triggers `sse-close` on the client, which shuts down the EventSource connection.
+The `close` event triggers `sse-close` on the client, shutting down the EventSource so it doesn't auto-reconnect.

-## The Channel Bridge
+## Bridging WorkflowForge to SSE

-`System.Threading.Channels` connects WorkflowForge to SSE:
+`System.Threading.Channels` connects the two.
+Workflow operations write events, the SSE loop reads them:

 ```csharp
 public sealed class ChannelEventSink : IWorkflowEventSink